ManuelPeinado/MultiChoiceAdapter/README.md

 #### ActionMode methods

-* *onCreateActionMode.* Creates the action mode that will be displayed when at least one item is selected
+* <code>onCreateActionMode.</code> Creates the action mode that will be displayed when at least one item is selected
-* *onActionModeClicked.* Responds to a click on any of your action mode's actions
+* <code>onActionModeClicked.</code> Responds to a click on any of your action mode's actions

 #### ListAdapter methods

-* *getCount.* Returns the number of items to show
+* <code>getCount.</code> Returns the number of items to show
-* *getItem.* Returns the item at a given position
+* <code>getItem.</code> Returns the item at a given position
-* *getItemId.* Returns the id of the item at a given position
+* <code>getItemId.</code> Returns the id of the item at a given position
-* *getViewImpl.* Returns the view to show for a given position. *Important:* do not override ListAdapter's getView method, override this method instead
+* <code>getViewImpl.</code> Returns the view to show for a given position. **Important:** do not override ListAdapter's getView method, override this method instead

-Once you've implemented your class that derives from MultiChoiceAdapter, you'll have to attach it to a ListView like this:
+Once you've implemented your class that derives from MultiChoiceAdapter, you attach an instance of it to your ListView like this:

 	multiChoiceAdapter.setAdapterView(listView);
 	multiChoiceAdapter.setOnItemClickListener(myItemListClickListener);

-Do not call setOnItemClickListener on your ListView, call it on the adapter instead
+Do not call setOnItemClickListener on your ListView, call it on the adapter instead.

-Do not forget to derive your activity from one of the ActionBarSherlock activities, except SherlockListActivity
+Do not forget to derive your activity from one of the ActionBarSherlock activities, except SherlockListActivity.

 Developed By
 ============